thinkst/canarytokens-docs/docs/guide/credit-card-token.md

 This Canarytoken will alert whenever a transaction is made using the credit card.

 We recommend placing one anywhere you store payment information.
-If you ever get an alert from it, you know that the data store has been compromised.
+If you ever get an alert from it, you know that the datastore has been compromised.

 ## Using a Credit Card Canarytoken